nataliakrik/openGL/readme.md

 - The constructor of the class:

-	1. Reads both vertex and ragment shaders source code from external files
+	1. Reads both vertex and fragment shaders source code from external files
 	2. Compiles each shader
 	3. Checks for compilation errors and prints error messages
 	4. Links shaders into a single shader program